ravelasquez99/Speak/README.md

 **Callouts:**

 I did not really focus on fonts, accessibility or localization.
 All things that would be needed in a production app

+# About Screen 2
+For this screen I mostly focused on getting the sockets working and processing them.
+After getting the navigation to the screen done I had to ramp up on web sockets / streaming (hadn't done it before).

+It was pretty fun to learn.
+I think with more time I would have written unit tests of the stream processing and done more with errors other than print them.

+I once again commented my thoughts when it made sense.

+On the SwiftUI side it was pretty straightforward.
+I didn't know what the save button was supposed to do or the refresh.
+For the refresh I just decided to pause the stream and start over.

+**Callouts:**

+One again, I did not really focus on fonts, accessibility or localization.
+All things that would be needed in a production app.

+I also would have done more than log errors.